J. Huston Tavern

 Are you looking for a place to host your next meeting, rehearsal dinner or other special event?
 The Bingham Room will seat approximately 65 people for such an event.
 Groups will need to bring their own audio/visual equipment.

 Check out J. Huston Tavern's new retail items.
-The tavern features a variety of items including kitchen aprons for women and girls, springerle cookie molds, J. Huston Tavern glassware, made-in-Missouri handcrafted baskets, historical folk toys and lots of delicious food items.
+The tavern features a variety of items including kitchen aprons, springerle cookie molds, J. Huston Tavern glassware, made-in-Missouri handcrafted baskets, historical folk toys and lots of delicious food items.